Glued To My Crafts

 • Following that step, go ahead and use a new paint brush to paint a darker shade of blue craft paint on the bottom of the canvas for the “water” of the craft.

 • Now are the details.
-I painted the necks of the swan in a heart curve/white and added a small pink heart above the heads.
-This was followed with an orange beak and black eyes for them.
+I painted the swan’s neck in a heart curve/white and added a small pink heart above the heads.

 • To finish off our handprint swan artwork, I added a dot pattern around the edge of the canvas.
 This was done by using the bottom end of my foam paint brush.
 I just dabbed it in paint, then on the canvas.
-Then of course, once done, set aside to let it dry completely.

-• To hang, you can easily hot glue some ribbon to the back.
-Don’t forget to add dates/ages/name on the back, so you remember when it was created!
+• Don’t forget to add dates/ages/name on the back, so you remember when it was created!

-RELATED POST —> Footprint Pear-fect Keepsake
+RELATED —> Footprint Pear Keepsake

 Painted Handprint Swan Keepsake Canvas Idea For Kids To Recreate